Anatomy and Function of the Heart's Electrical System

 The heart's electrical system

-The heart is, in the simplest terms, a pump made up of muscle tissue.
-Like all muscle, the heart requires a source of energy and oxygen in order to function.
+In the simplest terms, the heart is a pump made up of muscle tissue.
+Like all muscle, the heart needs a source of energy and oxygen to function.
 The heart's pumping action is regulated by an electrical conduction system that coordinates the contraction of the various chambers of the heart.

 How does the heart beat?

 The electrical impulse travels from the sinus node to the atrioventricular node (also called AV node).
 There, impulses are slowed down for a very short period, then continue down the conduction pathway via the bundle of His into the ventricles.
-The bundle of His divides into right and left pathways to provide electrical stimulation to the right and left ventricles.
+The bundle of His divides into right and left pathways, called bundle branches, to stimulate the right and left ventricles.

 Normally at rest, as the electrical impulse moves through the heart, the heart contracts about 60 to 100 times a minute, depending on a person's age.

 Each contraction of the ventricles represents one heartbeat.
 The atria contract a fraction of a second before the ventricles so their blood empties into the ventricles before the ventricles contract.